-- Have moved to Colorado from another state,
+- The spouse moved to Colorado from another state and the spouse works in Colorado.

 To claim tax-exempt from Colorado withholdings: